-What time management tips for piano teachers worked for you in 2022?
+What time management tips for piano teachers worked for you recently?
+Have you tried things that have helped make your business run more efficiently?

 I’m constantly looking for ways to “work smarter, not harder;” because if anything, life is never slowing down!

-Maybe you already have a favorite tool, resource, program, course, or app that helps you stay on track, promotes efficiency, and helps you manage your time throughout the day.
+Maybe you already have a favorite tool, resource, program, course, or app that helps you stay on track, promotes efficiency, and helps you manage your time throughout the day so you can accomplish your goals.

 But maybe you’ll find a new tool to add to your piano teaching toolbox.
 I know I got some ideas by reading what others shared!